 Determine who you serve then speak directly to them.
 Potential members want to know who you are, what you stand for, who you support and how.
 They want to see if they’re a good fit for your space and community.

 Trying to be all things to all people is a recipe for bland and boring.

 At the risk of stating the obvious, you have to create content to have an effective content marketing strategy.

-If you’re stuck at the start line, thinking about creating content but paralyzed by self-doubt, confusion or overwhelm, it’s time to step up.
+If you’re stuck at the starting line, it’s time to get going.

 You have to start somewhere.

-Stop thinking about content and start publishing it.
-You’ll learn more from actually publishing content than you ever could just thinking about it.
+You’ll learn more from actually publishing content than you ever will just thinking about it.

 3. Be Consistent

 Once you’re publishing content, do so regularly and consistently.

 It’s better to publish once a month for three months in a row than to publish three times in one week because you’re super stoked about content marketing, then publish nothing for three months because things got busy.